-The Company's conservative financial policies have served it well throughout the years and has allowed it to take advantage of acquisition opportunities and further organic growth investments as circumstances permit.
+The Company's conservative financial policies have served it well throughout the years and have allowed it to take advantage of acquisition opportunities and make strategic organic growth investments proactively to meet market changes.

-Exco's net debt was \$90.3 million at September 30, 2022 compared to net cash of \$18.6 million as at September 30, 2021, representing a change of \$108.9 million.
-The Company generated Free Cash Flow of \$7.4 million and paid dividends of \$16.2 million, repurchased shares for \$3.4 million, acquired Halex for \$57.6 million and had Growth capital expenditures of \$39.9 million (an increase of \$11.5 million from the prior year).
-As a result, the Company accessed its committed credit facility for \$95 million.
+Exco's net debt was \$94.2 million on September 30, 2023 compared to \$90.3 million the prior year.
+The Company generated Free Cash Flow of \$35.4 million, paid dividends of \$16.3 million and made growth capital expenditures of \$23.1 million resulting in a modest increase in net debt of \$3.9 million.

-As at September 30, 2022, Exco retained access to \$20.0 million of its \$127 million committed banking facilities.
+As at September 30, 2023, Exco retained access to \$43.0 million of its \$153 million committed banking facility.
 Pursuant to the terms of the credit facility, Exco is required to maintain compliance with certain financial covenants.
-The Company was in compliance with these covenants as of September 30, 2022.
-Effective November 7, 2022, the Company increased its credit facilities by \$25 million to \$152 million with no changes to the terms.
+The Company was in compliance with these covenants as of September 30, 2023.